In this article:

 If you're using the Link platform, you can still gather personal contact information to understand who submitted each response.
 Add the predesigned "Name" and "Email" Additional Question types to your survey flow and capture contact information voluntarily!

 Which integrations support Additional Questions?

-Can I make any of my Additional Questions required?
+Can I make Additional Questions required?